 “Given that there has been, understandably, an almost total absence of official observers in close proximity to the violent internal repression that has been taking place, and given also the fact that the UK Government approved arms exports including machine guns, sniper rifles, combat shot-guns and ammunition as detailed in Annex 4 of our Report were not emblazoned with Union Jacks, it is hardly surprising that the FCO could safely conclude [this].”

 Depressingly, things continue as before.
 Liam Fox’s strong support for the defence sector merely sits neatly alongside a previous quip by the defence equipment minister, Peter Luff, that:

 “…there will be a very, very, very heavy ministerial commitment to (arms sales).
 There is a sense that in the past we were rather embarrassed about exporting defence products.
 There is no such embarrassment in this government.”

 Or by Gerald Howarth, the international security strategy minister:

 “…this government has been clear from the outset, and so have I: we are proud to support the biggest defence exports drive in decades.”

 And of course David Cameron, who used his chance as the first world leader to visit Egypt following the toppling of Hosni Mubarak, to take along a delegation of some of Britain’s leading figures in the defence industry.

 No doubt the UK will continue to play lip service to human rights concerns when exporting weapons, suspend trading if and when a controversy arises, wait for the dust to settle, and recommence sales as soon as it possibly can.

 To do otherwise would be, in the prime minister’s words, “at odds with reality”; a reality that puts money and a supposed ‘national interest’ above all else.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.